 In the US, you can register a trademark online at www.uspto.gov.
-The filing costs $325, although there may be some additional fees if, for example, you make a mistake and need to have it corrected.
+The filing costs start at $250 and vary depending on the type of application, and there may also be some additional fees if, for example, you make a mistake and need to have it corrected.
 Review a full fee schedule.

 Before filing, you should check the trademark database one last time to make sure your chosen name is not already trademarked.
 You’re likely to be refused even if the name you want is not identical to another, but is close enough to cause confusion.

 When you file, you’ll have to specify the particular goods or services for which you’re requesting protection.
 You’ll need to be careful to cover all your business activities here, so that you’re properly protected.
 The USPTO site gives details on how to describe your goods and services using its pre-defined classification scheme.